 The state-federal cooperative structure of the Southeastern Cooperative Wildlife Disease Study (SCWDS) is the most cost-efficient means of providing high quality wildlife disease expertise to State and Federal Agencies responsible for this nation’s wildlife and domestic livestock resources.
 By sharing facilities, vehicles, scientific equipment, salaries, and other costs, each sponsoring agency has access to wildlife capabilities far more sophisticated and responsive than could be afforded individually.
 The SCWDS program does not duplicate the efforts of any existing State or Federal Laboratory or Agency but, instead, provides services of scope and quality that otherwise would not be available.

-The wildlife agencies of 19 states (shown in green on map) and the Biological Resources Division of the United States Department of the Interior fund regional wildlife research and service projects.
+The wildlife agencies of 19 states (shown in green on map) and the U.S. Geological Survey of the United States Department of the Interior fund regional wildlife research and service projects.
 SCWDS also is supported by Veterinary Services of the Animal and Plant Health Inspection Service (APHIS), U.S. Department of Agriculture (USDA), for consultation and surveillance on a national and international basis where diseases may interact among wildlife, domestic livestock, and poultry.
 In addition to the financial benefits of a cooperative approach, there are numerous other points of consideration.
 Wildlife disease problems are of mutual concern to a variety of people — wildlife managers, outdoor recreationists, farmers, landowners, veterinarians, and physicians.
 SCWDS serves as common ground where wildlife experts work hand-in-hand with private, state, and federal authorities toward a common goal.

 Special Achievements of SCWDS